Maui Weather Forecast for April 02, 2025 | Maui Now

 Discussion

-Forecast remains on track and no changes have been made for the evening update.
-Light to moderate south to southeasterly winds will weaken some Wednesday but the wind direction will continue to remain out of the south or southeast.
-With the ongoing eruption of Kilauea and the southeasterly winds over the Big Island, we have had reports of Pele's hair falling onto Highway 11.
-The southeasterly winds should weaken this evening with land breezes developing overnight tonight.
-Southeasterly winds will likely develop during the day on Wednesday and with the general southeasterly flow, more widespread vog will be possible on Wednesday.

-A frontal boundary currently located west of Kauai will slowly shift eastward over the next few days.
-Satellite imagery this evening continues to show a broad NE to SW oriented line of showers and thunderstorms roughly 180 miles west of Kauai.
-This line of heavier showers is expected to slowly move east and gradually weaken as it approaches Kauai Wednesday into Thursday.
-Starting Wednesday as the frontal boundary nears Kauai, we could begin to see some heavier showers especially during the afternoon over the western half of the state.
-There are still quite a bit of uncertainty for precipitation amounts on Wednesday due to the uncertainty in the location of the frontal boundary.
-GFS ensembles brings the frontal boundary very close to Kauai, while the EC and Canadian ensemble members keeps the bulk of the moisture slightly further west of Kauai.
-Thus, the precipitation amounts still remain uncertain for Wednesday over Kauai and Oahu, but off and on scattered showers should be expected.
-For rest of the state, isolated to scattered showers will be possible on Wednesday with mostly light rainfall amounts.
+A weak high pressure system northwest of the state is generating light to moderate south to southeasterly winds.
+Wind speeds are expected to ease today as the high weakens and shifts eastward and a front approaches from the west.
+Expect seabreezes to develop during the day allowing clouds and showers to build up over leeward and interior areas.
+Land breezes will develop shortly after sunset clearing low clouds and showers, especially over the eastern half of the state.
+Vog will be more widespread today.
+Isolated thunderstorms have been added to the coastal waters northwest of Kauai today as a broad active rainband associated with the front inches closer, although confidence is low.
+High resolution model guidance shows an area of convergence ahead of the front that could create some scattered showers over the central islands later this afternoon.
+In addition, could see an uptick in showers along coastlines exposed to southeast flow around Big Island and Maui County as an area of low level clouds with embedded showers moves through.
+Meanwhile the leading edge of the broad rainband will approach Kauai today becoming disorganized that could generate widely scattered heavier showers.
+The tail end of the rainband looks to be more organized as it moves over Kauai Thursday.
+There could be some localized nuisance flooding or ponding concerns later today into Thursday as winds ease, allowing for any moderate to locally heavy showers to persist longer over one area, especially for north Kauai.

-On Thursday, there is better agreement with global models with the frontal boundary reaching Kauai.
-This should allow for some moderate to locally heavy showers over Kauai and Oahu.
-With generally light winds on Thursday, any showers will be slow moving and we could see some flooding concerns especially over north Kauai.
-The frontal boundary is expected to weaken and stall somewhere around Kauai or Oahu on Friday.
-Breezy to locally strong trade winds will also return on Friday with a showery trade wind pattern expected across the state over the weekend.
+The frontal boundary is expected to weaken and stall somewhere around Kauai or Oahu on Friday allowing breezy to locally strong trade winds to return.
+Lingering moisture and upper level instability will help generate a showery trade wind pattern across the state over the weekend and into early next week.
 The greatest moisture will once again continue to be across the western half of the state, especially Kauai.
-So overall, showery weather should be expected over Kauai and possibly Oahu from Thursday through the weekend.
-Passing showers should also increase for the eastern half of the state once the trade winds return.
+Vog should be swept southwest of the state as trades returns.

 Aviation

-Otherwise, the eastern half of the state will see moderate to locally breezy southeasterly winds continue into Wednesday, with localized sea breezes in sheltered areas.
-Conditions should remain mainly VFR.
+The eastern half of the state will see moderate to locally breezy southeasterly winds continue, with localized sea breezes in sheltered areas.
+Conditions should remain mostly VFR.

-No AIRMETs are currently in effect, but AIRMET Sierra for tempo mountain obscuration may be needed for Kauai and Oahu as showers become more widespread.

 Marine

 A cold front, slowly approaching the islands from the west, will maintain breezy southeasterly flow across the eastern portion of the state and light to moderate southerly flow elsewhere.
-A Small Craft Advisory (SCA) remains in effect through Wednesday morning for waters around the Big Island for local wind acceleration around and along the parallel coastlines to the wind direction.
-This advisory may need to be extended through Wednesday afternoon as these winds gradually ease throughout the day.
-As the aforementioned front moves across the smaller islands and dissipates, moderate to locally strong northeast trades are expected to develop this weekend and early next week.
+Instability aloft, ahead of the front, will lead to isolated thunderstorms west of Kauai by this afternoon.
+A Small Craft Advisory (SCA) has been extended through this afternoon for waters around the Big Island for local wind acceleration around and along the parallel coastlines to the wind direction.
+The front should move across Kauai and near Oahu Friday before dissipating.
+Expect moderate to locally strong northeast trades to develop this weekend and persist into early next week.

-A moderate north-northwest (330-350) swell is expected to arrive on Friday and could produce advisory level surf.
-A large to extra large, long period, north to north-north west (340-360) swell is forecast to arrive this weekend and would likely produce warning level surf along north facing shores with advisory level surf across west and east facing shores.
+A small west- northwest swell will maintain small surf along north and west facing shores today and Thursday.
+A moderate north- northwest (330-350) swell is expected to arrive on Friday and could produce advisory level surf.
+A large to extra large, long period, north to north- north west (340-360) swell is forecast to build this weekend and could likely produce warning level surf along north facing shores with advisory level surf across west and east facing shores.
 This swell, aside from being hazardous to small craft, could generate harbor surges along north facing bays and inlets.

+Surf along south facing shores will remain low through this weekend with mainly background energy dominating.

 HFO Watches/Warnings/Advisories

-Small Craft Advisory until 6 AM HST Wednesday for Big Island Windward Waters, Big Island Leeward Waters.
+Small Craft Advisory until 6 PM HST this evening for Big Island Windward Waters, Big Island Leeward Waters.

 Check out their Maui Helicopter Tours today!